-At P2 and P3 ports, the dredged material is not subject to analysis (e.g., assessment of physical, chemical, and biological properties).
-On the contrary, at P1 port the physical, chemical, ecotoxicological and microbiological analysis of dredged material are held according to the dredged material legislation that is enforced at the national level.
+At P2 and P3, the dredged material is not subject to analysis (e.g. assessment of physical, chemical, and biological properties).
+On the contrary, at P1 the physical, chemical, ecotoxicological and microbiological analysis of dredged material are held according to the dredged material legislation that is enforced at the national level.

-P1 port has appointed two different concessionaires for the recycling and collection of waste.
+P1 has appointed two different concessionaires for the recycling and collection of waste.
 Specifically, a concessionary is in charge for the waste from ships and the other one for the waste from the port area.
-P2 port and P3 port have implemented plans regarding preparation for reuse or recycling of waste from the ships.
-Specifically, the municipality waste company is in charge of the reuse or recycling of waste from the ship at P2 port.
+P2 and P3 have implemented plans regarding preparation for reuse or recycling of waste from the ships.
+Specifically, the municipality waste company is in charge of the reuse or recycling of waste from the ship at P2.